TwinLizzie/NGnoidTV/NGNUITY.md

 Our present-day economy no longer rewards those who work hard - only those who get the worm early.
 The rest will be renters.
 Slaves to scalpers, scammers and landlords.
 So much glory - so much Freedom™!

+There is only one solution to the problem of eternal real estate scarcity: the complete destruction and abolition of the Landlord class.

 ### Real Reason why we Hate to go to Work

 Why do we hate Work so much?
 It used to be that we could work a day job, come home to a husband/wife and kids, save up for a house, be happy, etc. Talk trash and laugh with your co-workers.
 Catch up with them for a beer on Friday and Saturday nights at the pub.
 Go to the cinema once in a blue moon.
 Take the kids to soccer practice.
 And so on.